 Advanced, in-depth study of selected topics in criminal justice with emphasis on developing a synthesis from the multi-disciplinary coursework required in the major.
-(1) Lecture: 3 hrs/wk.
+(1)

 Prerequisite: Senior Criminal Justice major with POLI 201 or 270 and CJUS 209 and SOCI 334 completed, or permission.